cpaterno/csc-212-s18/lab-08/README.md

 int array_b = new int[6]; // This array on the heap can also hold 6 ints
 ```

 However, in some languages, such as JavaScript, arrays can change size whenever needed.
-These kinds of arrays are called **Dynamic Arrays**, and in many situations Dynamic Arrays are much easier to work with.
+These types of arrays are called **Dynamic Arrays**, and in many situations Dynamic Arrays are much easier to work with.
 Generally Dynamic Arrays accomplish their resizing behavior by having a capacity variable that represents *the number of elements it is able to store* in its internal array.
 When an element is being added to a Dynamic Array that can hold no more elements, the capacity is doubled, a new array is created with the new capacity, and all of the elements are copied from the old array to the new array.
 This new array then becomes the one used by the Dynamic Array.

 In addition to having the ability to change size, Dynamic Arrays also tend to provide many methods for accessing and modifying their content, providing further ease of use.
 In today's lab you will need to implement the following methods for your own Dynamic Array class.
 The class structure is already provided in `darray.h`.